BranchMetrics/branch-deep-linking-public-api/README.md

 : The id of the originating app

 **identity**  _required_
 : The identity used to identify the user.
+If the link is not tied to an identity, just specify 'api' or something

 **data** _optional_
 : The dictionary to embed with the link.
 Accessed as session or install parameters from the SDK